 Capital Expenditures.
 Consistent with previous periods, future capital expenditures will focus on acquiring additional servers and network connectivity hardware and software, and general corporate infrastructure.
-We anticipate capital expenditures of approximately \$3 million for the second half of 2012.
+We anticipate capital expenditures of approximately \$2 million for the remainder of 2012.

 Historical Trends